Kerbas-ad-astra/XTLandertron/README.md

 	* New XT-L-KRAB model to replace the XT-LB, from steedcrugeon.
 (The old model has been made unresearchable, and will be removed in the next release.)
 	* Changed SoftLanding calculation so that it no longer fires late in landers with TWRs below 5 or so.
 Again, be advised that solid rocket motors do not throttle, so there will be a drop after they cut out!
 Bring airbags, girders, or something crushable to land on...
 	* Adjusted rearm/settle conditions for landertron box to be less 'bouncy'.
+	* Added subtle up-arrows to XT-L2, to clarify which way to orient it.

 ##Roadmap